gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/protocol_package/19_prediction_replay_and_dynamic_memory_note.md

 ### 1. Ordinary next-token prediction
 TU+ does not predict the next token in a language stream as such.

-It predicts likely next structured continuation in the choreography field.
+It projects likely next structured continuation in the choreography field.

 ### 2. Broad symbolic forecasting
 TU+ does not generate a high-level narrative about what will happen “in general.”